 Unlike in much of today’s western world, in seventh century Arabia, the onset for puberty defined adulthood.
 As late as five centuries later, this was the case also in Europe.
 King John of England was 33 years old and married Isabella of Angoulême, who was 12 at the time.

 Also, it’s important to mention rarely thought of facts about our western societies before making negative judgments about the issue of ‘marital age’.
 “Modern standards” in the United States alone very greatly but all states allow early marriageable ages, some as young as 13.
 According to various US state law, a girl with her parents consent can marry and have sex in that marriage in her early to mid teens.
 There is no top end cap on the age of men, either.
+In Europe, many countries limit the legal age of consent to sex as low as 14 years old.
 It may or may not be acceptable to most of us for these ages, but before holding a double standard on 7th century Arabian cultural norms, we need to consider these facts, because they aren’t much different.

 The fallacy of believing the error of Aisha being too young to be married involve these contradictions in the hadith: